Will my Solicitor Require Access to My Medical Records?

 What Medical Information Do I Need to Claim Compensation?

-Your lawyer will request information relating to your compensation claim.
+Your lawyer will request information relating to your potential compensation claim.
 They’ll also ask for your past medical history as well.
 Accordingly, they may forward your GP records, test results (with written consent) to an independent medical expert^.
 This trustworthy expert then will

 - assess you and;